Disease Prevention & Control

 Physicians, health care facilities, medical laboratories, and in certain circumstances, veterinarians and veterinary medical laboratories are required to report disease to the Minnesota Department of Health (MDH) under Minnesota state law.
-Click here for more information on disease reporting, or call 651-201-5414 or 1-877-676-5414.
+Call 651-201-5414 or 1-877-676-5414 for more information.

 Communicable Disease Follow Up